pierre-amadio/LXX/notes/README.txt

 DEBUG(V11N)[linkToEntry]: Proverbs 32:712704 normalizes to Revelation of John 22:21
 -> dealing with correct proverb chapter is not done yet !

+same issue with Bel:
+DEBUG(V11N)[linkToEntry]: Bel and the Dragon 31:84370 normalizes to Revelation of John 22:21 no idea what could be wrong...